Żydokomuna: Stalinist abuses

+1968 expulsions

-1968 expulsionsŻydokomuna sentiment was reignited by Polish Communist state propaganda as part of the 1968 Polish political crisis.
+Żydokomuna sentiment was reignited by Polish Communist state propaganda as part of the 1968 Polish political crisis.
 The political turmoil of the late 1960s—exemplified in the West by increasingly violent protests against the Vietnam War—was closely associated in Poland with the events of the Prague Spring which began on 5 January 1968, raising hopes of democratic reforms among the intelligentsia.
 The crisis culminated in the Warsaw Pact invasion of Czechoslovakia on 20 August 1968.
 The repressive government of Władysław Gomułka responded to student protests and strike actions across Poland (Warsaw, Kraków) with mass arrests, and by launching an anti-Zionist campaign within the Communist party on the initiative of Interior Minister Mieczysław Moczar, also known as Mikołaj Diomko and best known for his xenophobic and antisemitic attitude.
 The officials of Jewish descent were blamed "for a major part, if not all, of the crimes and horrors of the Stalinist period."

 The campaign, which began in 1967, was a well-guided response to the Six-Day War and the subsequent break-off by the Soviets of all diplomatic relations with Israel.
 Polish factory workers were forced to publicly denounce Zionism.
 As the interior minister Mieczysław Moczar's nationalist "Partisan" faction became increasingly influential in the Communist party, infighting within the Polish Communist party led one faction to again make scapegoats of the remaining Polish Jews, attempting to redirect public anger at them.
 After Israel's victory in the war, the Polish government, following the Soviet lead, launched an antisemitic campaign under the guise of "anti-Zionism", with both Moczar's and Party Secretary Władysław Gomułka's factions playing leading roles; however, the campaign did not resonate with the general public, because most Poles saw similarities between Israel's fight for survival and Poland's past struggles for independence.
 Many Poles felt pride in the success of the Israeli military, which was dominated by Polish Jews.
 The slogan "Our Jews beat the Soviet Arabs" was very popular among the Poles but contrary to the desire of the Communist government.
 The government's antisemitic policy yielded more successes the next year.
 In March 1968, a wave of unrest among students and intellectuals, unrelated to the Arab-Israeli War, swept Poland (the events became known as the March 1968 events).
 The campaign served multiple purposes, most notably the suppression of protests, which were branded as inspired by a "fifth column" of Zionists; it was also used as a tactic in a political struggle between Gomułka and Moczar, both of whom played the Jewish card in a nationalist appeal.
 The campaign resulted in an actual expulsion from Poland in two years, of thousands of Jewish professionals, party officials and state security functionaries.
 Ironically, the Moczar's faction failed to topple Gomułka with its propaganda efforts.